 We can use 2nd order displacements now that we have an explicit geometry representation.

-- 3 In the Model Builder window, click Solid Mechanics (solid2). - 4 In the Settings window for Solid Mechanics, click to expand the Discretization section. - 5 From the Displacement field list, choose Quadratic serendipity.
+- 3 In the Settings window for Solid Mechanics, click to expand the Discretization section. - 4 From the Displacement field list, choose Quadratic serendipity.

 Fixed Constraint I